 Cons: Detector uses various tones to indicate the type of metal that has been found, which is helpful, but has a learning curve.

 2. National Geographic Pro Series Metal Detector

-National Geographic is not only beloved for documenting the natural world, but they also supply toys, tools and gear to get children and hobbyists alike invested in it.
+National Geographic is not only beloved for documenting the natural world, but they also supply toys, tools and gear.
 Their metal detector comes in an affordable “Junior” variety, as well as a reasonably priced version for adults.
 With both, a convenient wrist strap prevents wrist fatigue.
 The professional version has a digital display screen so you can choose between three detection modes for searching for different kinds of metal, as well as four sensitivity levels.
 If you want to enjoy this hobby with a child or grandchild, this is an excellent product.

 Pros: Large waterproof coil covers ground more quickly, has settings for different kinds of metal as well as four sensitivity levels.
 Foldable for conveniently taking on the go.

 Cons: Construction is not as durable as other brands.

 3. Bounty Hunter TK4 Tracker IV Metal Detector

 A more affordable but nonetheless effective option is this treasure hunter from Bounty Hunter.
 It has an analog display and two dials, one for sensitivity and one for filtering out unwanted objects.
 There’s also a headphone jack, a blinking indicator, and a target dial.
 For comfort in the field, this treasure detector has a padded armrest.
 The coil is waterproof up to eight inches.

 Pros: No-frills metal detector.
 Intuitive knob controls for easy adjustments.